tammekasra/A.I-in-Biomedicine/README.md

 ## Summary

 Aritifical intelligence has helped to predict the folding of the protein and the binding of the drugs to 98% accuracy.
 This has given scientists a "boost" in drug discoveries making an augmented approaches in overall medicine.
-Although, 98% is a lot, but the 2% can still be detrimental and give "false" positive results.
-Therefor, it is still necessary to conduct further experiments in verifying the results.

 <img src="https://github.com/tammekasra/A.I-in-Biomedicine/blob/main/folding.png" width="400">
-If this prediction can give a 100% probability, scientist can save money, time and other resources to make a research.
-As such, the idea of this project is to find a way to get the "extra" 2% accuracy in predicting protein folding and drug binding.

 ## Background